 Most people get this backwards.
 They think we discover our passion, and that makes us good at something.
 It’s actually finding that you’re good which comes first.
 Passion comes from success.

-Finding your passion entails much, much more so I recommend this full article.
+Finding and following your passion entail much more than this, so I recommend this full article.
 More important, I recommend that you isolate specific areas in which you would like to be wildly successful and cultivate a passion for them.
-Test prep, believe it or not, can be surprisingly enjoyable with the right program and attitude, and the rewards for even a brief obsession can be staggering.
+Test prep, believe it or not, can be surprisingly enjoyable with the right program and attitude.
+Even better, the rewards for even a brief obsession can be staggering!